jivoryy/jivoryy/README.md

 ---

-### Currently sitting in Yogyakarta, ID and seeking for a full-time job as a developer.
+### Currently sitting in Jakarta, ID and seeking for a part-time job as a developer.

-### I'm not working in any project for now.
+### I'm not working in any side project for now.
 I hope we can develop something awesome if you interested.

-#### Reach me on Twitter @jivoryy
+#### Reach me on Twitter or IG @jivoryy

 ---